midwayjs/pandora/docs/source/en/base/procfile_mode.md

       port: 1338
     })

-    // Allocate to 'worker' process group, actually you doesn't have to be written, the default is 'worker'.
+    // Allocate to 'worker' process group, actually you doesn't have to be written it, the default is 'worker'.
     // Pandora.js built-in a 'pandora.process('worker').scale('auto')' definition.
     .process('worker');